 Self Employed and Sick?

-In case you are self-employed, you receive sick pay if you have decided to pay a slightly higher contribution rate to your health insurance, which then includes sick benefits.
+In case you are self-employed, calling in sick will require an entirely different approach.
+You will receive sick pay if you have decided to pay a slightly higher contribution rate to your health insurance, which then includes sick benefits.
 When you get ill, you are eligible to receive sick pay from the 7th week/43rd day of being ill until you are fit to work again, but no longer than 78 weeks.
 If you wish to receive sick pay before the 7th week of an illness, you can choose a private additional insurance on top of your public health insurance.